Van Gaal: Heynckes can become a Bayern Munich god

 "Heynckes makes the difference with his personality, his philosophy and his behaviour to the players."

-Van Gaal was sacked by Bayern in April 2011 with his tenure at the club marred by a tumultuous relationship with president Uli Hoeness.
+Van Gaal was sacked by Bayern in April 2011 - his tenure at the club marred by a tumultuous relationship with president Uli Hoeness.

 But despite reaffirming his dislike for Hoeness, Van Gaal acknowledged that Bayern have gone from strength to strength under the former Germany international's stewardship.